 MAYA DEREN (1917-1961)

-Avante Garde film maker with movie star good looks of the 40's and 50's.
+.
+The group had legal issues with the Avante Garde film maker with movie star good looks of the 40's and 50's.
 She had degrees from Smith College and the New York University, including a PhD.
 She went to Haiti to film the black and white documentary Divine Horsemen: The Living Gods of Haiti.
 In 1953, Deren's book by the same name was published by Vanguard Press.

 Interested in Voodoo as a dance form, she wound up becoming fascinated with spiritism and was initiated into a Voodoo cult.
 The film was very popular with occultists during the 80's and 90's, but seems to be falling out of favor due to it's scenes of authentic animal sacrifce as a part of Voodoo rituals.
 Outside of Haiti, people like a more "sanitized" version of Voodoo and like to believe the animal sacrifices are mere "xtian propaganda".
-They can't be bothered with documentaries with actual film footage and such!
+They can't be bothered with documentaries with actual film and such!

 SCOTT CUNNINGHAM (1956-1993)

 Scott seemed to have , because he wrote several books on the occult, and how people can cast spells that work (at least according to Cunningham).
 Wicca A Guide For The Solitary Practitioner is on the shelf of almost every Wiccan, and many non-Wiccans.